 - El Tatio Geysers: the highest geothermal field in the world and home to a series of impressive geysers that are most beautiful at dawn.

-- Valle de la Luna: red rocks weathered by the desert sands to look like what I imagine the surface of Mars appears.
+- Valle de la Luna (Moon Valley): red rocks weathered by the desert sands to look like what I imagine the surface of Mars appears.
 Again, most magical at dawn or dusk.

 - Laguna Chaxa: inhabited by three types of flamingos (James’s, Chilean and Andean) and with views of the vast Salar de Atacama.

-- Laguna Tebinquiche: possibly my favourite lake, purely for the way that the colours of sunset seem to merge into the lake itself, turning its edges soft pastel shades.
+- Laguna Tebinquinche: possibly my favourite lake, purely for the way that the colours of sunset seem to merge into the lake itself, turning its edges soft pastel shades.

 - Termas de Puritama: crystal clear naturally formed hot bathing pools are found here and there’s plenty of room so you might even be able to have your own for the day.
-As entry costs around $15,000 CLP, it’s worth spending a whole morning or afternoon to make the most of your fee.
+As entry costs around $15,000 CLP ($24 USD), it’s worth spending a whole morning or afternoon to make the most of your fee.

 From San Pedro de Atacama, buses leave for Salta, Argentina (11 hours).
 These generally only depart in the morning and as this is a popular crossing for backpackers, it’s recommended to book a couple of days in advance.

 Flights from Calama de Santiago can often be only a little bit more expensive than buses and take a tenth of the time.
-Flights start from $57,000 CLP but it’s worth booking a few weeks in advance.
-Try Atrapalo and Skyscanner.net to get the best deals.
+Flights start from $57,000 CLP ($92 USD) but it’s worth booking a few weeks in advance.